mgutz/plv8-bedrock/plv8/plv8-microspec/README.md

       }
     });

-Requiring a spec runs it.
+Requiring a spec runs it immediately.
 For example, to run multiple specs

     require('/test/example');
     require('/test/example2');